vinodivy/MyGCD/README.md

 Extract the folder and goto bin folder

 type "activemq start"

+## Install JBOSS AS 7, MySQL 5.x, ActiveMQ 5.15.2

+1) Goto MyGCD-master folder and run from cmd prompt "mvn clean install -DskipTests=true".

+2) .ear file will be generated in gcdear project's target folder.

+3) Install JBOSS AS 7 into any folder of your machine.
+Let that folder be your jboss_home folder.

+4) Place the .ear file in jboss_server_home/standalone/deployments folder.

+5) Start the server by going to jboss_home/bin and type standalone.bat

+## Services

 The project exposes two APIS - one is a restful webservice and the other is SOAP webservice.